 During a suspension the child will be given the opportunity to complete the work that was missed during the suspension.
-Failure to make up the assigned work missed (within three days of returning to school) during a period of suspension will result in the student being given the academic grade of "F" for those assignments.
+Failure to make up the assigned work missed during a period of suspension will result in the student being given the academic grade of "F" for those assignments.
 A suspended student completing assigned work missed during the period of suspension will not be subject to the withholding of passing final grades unless the student has, in addition to suspension, attained five or more unexcused absences in a semester course or ten or more unexcused absences in an annual course.
-In addition to making up assigned work, the student will be held responsible for the material presented during his or her absence.
+In addition to making up assigned work, the student will be held responsible for the material presented during the student's absence.

 Under no circumstances are teachers required to make special provisions to comply with this procedure.
 The responsibility for securing assignments missed during the suspension period will be that of the student.
-Upon completion of the makeup work, within a reasonable amount of time (typically within three days) the student should submit the work to the teacher.
+Upon completion of the makeup work, within a reasonable amount of time, the student should submit the work to the teacher.
 The teacher must grade and record the makeup work as it is received.
-Improved effort and conduct by the student are expected, and lack of improvement will be handled by the teacher in an appropriate manner (e.g., parent conference, lowered effort and/or conduct grades, or referral to administration).
+Improved effort and conduct by the student are expected, and lack of improvement will be handled by the teacher in an appropriate manner, (e.g., parent conference, lowered effort and/or conduct grades, or referral to administration).